S-train (Copenhagen): History

-Hellerup to Hillerød, Svanemøllen to Farum were existing lines reorganized into the new network as was the line between Frederikssund and Valby.
-The section Valby – Vanløse opened in 1941, was extended to Ballerup in 1949 and then finally to Frederikssund in 1989.
+Hellerup-to-Hillerød and Svanemøllen-to-Farum were existing lines reorganized into the new network, as was the line between Frederikssund and Valby.
+The section Valby – Vanløse opened in 1941, was extended to Ballerup in 1949, and then finally to Frederikssund in 1989.
 The system had single tracks between Ballerup and Veksø until 2000 and between Veksø and Frederikssund until 2002.